-1 "(4) Flexibility in counsel and advice.- 2 Notwithstanding any other provision of the Act, the 3 Secretary shall grant institutions of higher education 4 flexibility under this Act to counsel and advise stu-5 dents on Federal financial aid, including granting 6 flexibility for institutions to award less than the 7 maximum amount of Federal student aid for which 8 an individual is eligible if the cost of tuition, room, 9 and board at the institution is less than such max-10 imum amount.".
-11 (b) FLEXIBILITY IN COUNSELING AND ADVICE.- 12 Section 485(1) of the Higher Education Act of 1965 (20) 13 U.S.C.
-1092(1)) is amended by adding at the end the fol-14 lowing: 15 "(3) Flexibility in counseling and ad-16 VICE.-In addition to the entrance counseling under 17 paragraph (1), an eligible institution may require 18 any borrower, at or prior to the time of a disburse-19 ment to the borrower of a loan made under part D, 20 to receive the information described in paragraph 21 (2) with respect to such loan, or any other financial 22 counseling, including financial literacy counseling.".
+1 "(4) FLEXIBILITY IN COUNSEL AND ADVICE.- 2 Notwithstanding any other provision of the Act, the 3 Secretary shall grant institutions of higher education 4 flexibility under this Act to counsel and advise stu-5 dents on Federal financial aid, including granting 6 flexibility for institutions to award less than the 7 maximum amount of Federal student aid for which 8 an individual is eligible if the cost of tuition, room, 9 and board at the institution is less than such max-10 imum amount.".

+(b) FLEXIBILITY IN COUNSELING AND ADVICE.- Section 485(l) of the Higher Education Act of 1965 (20 U.S.C.
+1092(l)) is amended by adding at the end the following:

+15 "(3) FLEXIBILITY IN COUNSELING AND AD-16 VICE.-In addition to the entrance counseling under 17 paragraph (1), an eligible institution may require 18 any borrower, at or prior to the time of a disburse-19 ment to the borrower of a loan made under part D, 20 to receive the information described in paragraph 21 (2) with respect to such loan, or any other financial 22 counseling, including financial literacy counseling.".